TreverseLive/KeyboardAssistant/README.md

 ## Wrapping Up

-- Play along with your viewers or just sit back and watch!
+- Play along with your viewers on another device, or just sit back and watch!
 - You can **pause** or **exit** Keyboard Assistant at any time using your configured hotkeys.
 - When you're ready to end the stream, simply close Keyboard Assistant and your chatbot app.